chandranavin/Stock-Market-Analysis-Using-Excel/README.md

 # Stock-Market-Analysis-Using-Excel.
 # Lovely Professional University
-Academic Project,
-Created Excel Dashboard, Home page with hyperlink, Analyzed 20 years data of top 5, NIFTY 50 Companies, more than 25000 datsets, dataset source- Kggle.com
-Used Pivot Table, Slicer, Filters, conditional formatting, Stock Candle Chart.
+Analyzed 20 years of data of top 5, NIFTY 50 Companies Objective:- Created Stock Candle Chart, Found the highest and lowest price of the year and profit & loss in each year, amount of profit and loss in each year.
+Created Excel Dashboard, Home page with a hyperlink, Used Pivot Table, Slicer, Filters, conditional formatting